 When Windows shares are created with everyone having full access, everybody can access the shared location without prompting for passwords or logins.

-This also gives everyone the right to create, delete and modify folders and files.
+Windows shares with full access, enabling everyone to access the shared location without prompting for passwords or logins.
+This allows users to create, delete, and modify folders and files.
 This setup is perfect for locations where users are granted access to temporary store content and quickly remove it to a secure location.

-Since everyone has the right to delete, create and modify, it’s not a suitable place to store content for a long.
+However, it is important to note that since everyone has the right to delete, create, and modify, it is not a suitable place to store content for a long time.

 In part two of this post, I’ll show you how to configure a Linux machine to mount the shares created on the Windows machine.